yhli1016/Pmod/README.md

 1. Prerequisites of the targets are loaded.
 2. Conflicting modules of the targets are unloaded.
-3. Unusable modules due to conflicts with modules to load are unloaded.
-4. Unusable modules due to dependency on modules to unload are unloaded.
+3. Unusable modules whose dependencies have been unloaded or conflicting modules loaded will be removed.
+4. Modules whose dependencies have been (re)loaded or conflicting modules unloaded will be reloaded.

 When unloading specified targets, the following operations are triggered:

 1. Prerequisites of the targets that are not required by any loaded modules are unloaded.
-2. Unusable modules due to dependency on modules to unload are unloaded.
+2. Unusable modules whose dependencies have been unloaded or conflicting modules loaded will be removed.
+3. Modules whose dependencies have been (re)loaded or conflicting modules unloaded will be reloaded.

 The automatically mode are enabled by default.
 Append '-f' or '--force\_no\_auto' to the command-line parameters if you don't like this feature.
 Keep in mind